Shipping-436/Shift_1.0/README.md

 1. Make sure you are logged into the company's VPN
 1. Go to Shift 10 application and log in.
-1. At the top of the page go to "Available Shifts"
+1. At the top of the page go to "Your Shifts"
-1. Find the shift you desire to drop and click on the link "Drop Request"
+1. Find the shift you desire to drop and click on the box by it.
+1. Select "Cancel Shift" button at the bottom of the page.
     1. If the shift is scheduled more than 24 hours from the current date/time the system will ask you to confirm that you want to drop the shift.
-Select yes if you want to drop.
-Your name will be removed and shift will become available to other employees.
+Select ok if you want to drop or cancel if you want to abort dropping the shift.
+Your name will be removed from the calendar on the left, and the shift will become available to other employees.
     1. If the shift is scheduled less than 24 hours from the current date/time the system will send an approval request to the employee's supervisor and he/she will contact the employee for further clarification.
 1. Log off or do the same to any other shifts you may need to drop.